 1. Visit Substack and create an account

-First order of business: Navigate to the Substack website and select “Create account” in the upper right corner.
+First order of business: Navigate to the Substack website and select “Create account” in the upper-right corner.
 As part of the onboarding process, you’ll need to select a few publications to follow, which will show up in your home feed.
 After that, type in the email address to use for your account.

 After creating your account, you’ll be directed to your home page, where you’ll see all the publications you signed up for.

-On your home page, navigate to “Dashboard” in the upper right corner.
+On your home page, navigate to “Dashboard” in the upper-right corner.
 This is where you’ll be able to view all your posts, subscribers, and revenue.
 Select “New post” to publish your first post, then choose a content type (text, video, or audio), create, and publish.

 3. Gain subscribers to start monetizing content

-After publishing blogs, you’ll also be able to share their links on social media or repurpose them into images or short videos within Substack.
 Take advantage of these features to help your blogs reach more audiences and gain subscribers.
 When external audiences read your blog, they’ll see a sign-up form at the very end to subscribe to your content.

 Your blog will also be published to the Substack community, where other creators can subscribe to your content.
 Once you reach 50 subscribers, you can turn on paid content in your settings and offer paid subscriptions.